Communication and information

-You have the right to recieve support from an independent advocate - a representative who helps you to express your views and make informed decisions.
+You have the right to receive support from an independent advocate.
+This is a representative who helps you to express your views and make informed decisions.
 Your mental health officer can arrange this for you.

 You can ask NHS staff about help to support you if you have difficulty making and keeping appointments.

 For more information read the Rights in Mind booklet.

 When using NHS services, you should be given all the information and time you need to make decisions about your health and care.

 You can ask for a second opinion at any time during your care and give preferences about future treatment.
 These preferences will be taken into account if you can’t make decisions for yourself in the future.